Life After Chapter 13 Bankruptcy

 Learn how to rebuild credit after Chapter 13 bankruptcy.

 Filing for Chapter 13 bankruptcy allows debtors to catch up on delinquent accounts—such as their mortgage, car loans, or back taxes—and to keep property they would otherwise lose in foreclosure or repossession.
 After completing Chapter 13 bankruptcy, debtors emerge with their accounts current and property intact.
-Despite its benefits, Chapter 13 bankruptcy can harm a filer's credit.
-However, you can take steps to rebuild your credit.
+Despite its benefits, Chapter 13 bankruptcy can harm a filer's credit, but you can take steps to rebuild it.

-Here are steps you can take to get your financial life back on track after bankruptcy.
+These steps can help you get your financial life back on track after bankruptcy.

 Checking for Credit Report Mistakes

 If you do find an error, contact the creditor and the credit reporting agency to make sure the information is corrected or updated.
-Each reporting company—Equifax, Experian, and Transunion—will allow you to make your requests for change online.
+Each reporting company—Equifax, Experian, and Transunion—will allow you to make change requests online.

 Opening and Maintaining New Accounts

 Many debtors begin receiving offers for new credit cards shortly after receiving a discharge.
-You'll want to review the terms of these offers carefully as many of them will typically contain annual fees or high-interest rates.
+You'll want to review the terms of these offers carefully, as many will typically contain annual fees or high interest rates.
 You'll also want to steer away from cards with low limits.
 Your score is calculated in part on available credit—the more the better.
 A low limit can actually harm your overall score.

-Each lender has procedures and guidelines for reviewing credit applications, so thee terms will depend on the lender.
+Each lender has procedures and guidelines for reviewing credit applications, so the terms depend on the lender.
 However, the effect of bankruptcy will continue to diminish over time, allowing you to qualify for better loan terms.

-If you're unable to get an unsecured card, consider obtaining a secured credit card through your bank.
-Getting a secured credit card generally requires you to deposit an amount equal to your credit line (it serves as collateral).
-You'll want to make sure the card issuer will report your monthly payments to the credit reporting agencies, otherwise, you won't receive a credit-boosting benefit.
+If you can't get an unsecured card, consider obtaining a secured credit card through your bank.
+Getting a secured credit card generally requires depositing an amount equal to your credit line (it serves as collateral).
+You'll want to ensure the card issuer will report your monthly payments to the credit reporting agencies.
+Otherwise, you won't receive a credit-boosting benefit.

 Changing Spending Habits